Enemy Zero: Reception

-Critics almost unanimously praised the high quality of the full motion video, but also almost unanimously criticized the resulting slow movement of the player character.
+Critics almost unanimously praised the high quality of the full-motion video, but also almost unanimously criticized the resulting slow movement of the player character.
 GamePro went so far as to call Enemy Zero "the slowest, most boring game in ages", giving it a perfect 5/5 for graphics but 3/5 for sound and 1/5 for both control and fun factor.
 The reviewer also complained that the first-person shooting is frustratingly difficult.
 However, a slight majority of critics instead praised the difficult challenge of confronting invisible enemies with a slow-firing weapon, saying that it creates a unique and intense brand of tension.
-The Electric Playground, for example, concluded that Enemy Zero is "one of the best Saturn games I've played all year.
-It's high points are the innovations, like the energy gun and the VPS, that make playing this game unlike playing any other."
-Next Generation also gave a generally positive overall assessment: "Not only is Enemy Zero a fine adventure, but it also manages to advance the graphic adventure by emphasizing other senses besides pure sight.
-It may still have some of the faults of FMV-plagued games, but those problems dwindle to nothing compared to the overall experience."EGM's four reviewers focused on the game's cinematic atmosphere and presentation.
+The Electric Playground, for example, called Enemy Zero one of the best Saturn games they played in 1997, opining that the energy gun and VPS game mechanics are "innovations" that help set the game apart.
+Next Generation also gave a generally positive overall assessment, saying that it "manages to advance the graphic adventure by emphasizing other senses besides pure sight" and felt the typical problems that FMV games have do not hinder the overall experience.

+EGM's four reviewers focused on the game's cinematic atmosphere and presentation.
 They remarked that while the slow, cerebral pacing would be unappealing to many gamers, Enemy Zero is a generally successful attempt at creating a different and frightening experience.
 Sega Saturn Magazine similarly acknowledged that many Saturn gamers would find Enemy Zero excessively challenging and/or slow-paced, but concluded it was the most successful attempt to create a true "interactive movie" to date.
 GameSpot instead found it to be too much of a mixed bag, commenting that while the hybrid of an unconventional first-person shooter and an FMV-based puzzle game could have been a success, the poor design of the puzzles drags down the successful shooter segments.
 Edge highly praised the first of the game's three discs for offering a "suspense-ridden atmosphere" and tense encounters with invisible aliens, comparing it favorably to the films Alien and Blade Runner.
 However, the magazine criticized the other discs for ruining that suspense with "space soap" themes and an almost embarrassing plot.